Q: So, in Permit to work systems, what is the single most important task?

 A: Making sure people come home safe…

 Performing electrical engineering in an industry where hazardous locations, flammable gases, dust and vapour is the norm requires a huge commitment to safety.
 One of the most important elements that ensure workers come home safe is Permit to Work (PTW) systems.
-We spoke to some of EnerMech EPS’s top specialists in the area to find out what Permit to Work systems are all about, what challenges the industry faces, and what you should expect from your PTW team.
+We spoke to some of EnerMech’s top specialists in the area to find out what Permit to Work systems are all about, what challenges the industry faces, and what you should expect from your PTW team.